 The scroll wheel is incremented and covered with very grippy rubber.
 The wheel steps are well-defined and provide good tactile feedback.
 Unfortunately, it doesn't have infinite scrolling and L/R tilt inputs.

-The Logitech G PRO HERO produces a loud clicking noise.
-That said, it isn't loud enough to be bothersome unless you're in a very quiet environment.
+The Logitech G PRO HERO is loud, but it still shouldn't bother those around you unless you're in a very quiet environment.

 The click latency is excellent.
 Most people shouldn't feel any delay.